HOW TO PERFECTLY CAPTURE YOUR ENGAGEMENT RING ON TABLE MOUNTAIN

 PICK THE PERFECT RING

-partner.
+Visit Shimansky at our Cape Town showroom to select the dream ring for your partner.
 We have a variety of designs including unique, patented cuts such as those found on the My Girl Diamond Ring.
 For expert advice contact a consultant and get in touch with Shimansky today.

 All you have to do is set up the shot and then tap the screen to focus the lens.
 For best results, zoom in; hit the screen to focus and then pull out slightly, so the lens adjusts for a crisper shot.
 Or take the shot and then crop and zoom into it afterwards.

 Diamond cutting is an art form.
-The skilled cutters that worked on your diamond will have spent weeks or months carefully working on it.
+The skilled cutters who worked on your diamond will have spent weeks or months carefully working on it.
 Look at the cut of your precious gem, and then angle your shot to capture its most 'photogenic' side.
 An overhead shot is the easiest.

 Here are some other pro tips to make sure you get that memorable shot.